icub-tech-iit/study-encoders/emulated_quadrature_encoder/readme.md

 It is possible to generate this behavior, for example, with the AEDR-9830 encoder.
-In this case the optical disk rotates with respect to a sensor that will provide feedback of the successful transition through two readings offset by 90°, channel A and channel B. In the image below you will find a representation of this.
+In this case, the optical disk rotates with respect to a sensor that will provide feedback of the successful transition through two readings offset by 90°, channel A and channel B. In the image below you will find a representation of this.
 Also observe the presence of the index, here the optical sensor will provide a signal of the correct size to tell you that you have made 1 full turn (360°).

 >[!WARNING]
 >In the fw exactly this behavior is simulated, so the resolution and index characteristics also depend on this specific case.